hipe/tmx/lib/skylab/brazen/doc/issues/050-the-API-narrative.md

 ## brief history and cultural context

-the subject node was imported from [tm]. other notable attempts at reusable API facilities have occured variously [#fa-007] and then [#hl-017] off of that.
+the subject node was imported from [tm]. other notable attempts at reusable API facilities have occured variously [ sunsetted face API lib ] and then [#hl-017] off of that.

 the birthday of the latter code-node is a week or two after that of the